Eman Ahmed effect: Obese siblings from Gujarat undergo blood tests at Saifee Hospital

-The kids from Gujarat, who arrived in Mumbai are on special diets at Saifee Hospital to control the weight gain; bariatric surgery is not an option for them
+The three obese siblings who arrived in Mumbai from Gujarat after their father read about Eman Ahmed, are on special diets to control the weight gain; bariatric surgery is not an option for them

 Yogita, Harsh and Anisha are suffering from a rare genetic mutation.